What Are the Side Effects of Red Light Therapy?

 The minimal risks and side effects of red light therapy make it the ideal home treatment.
 Unlike many therapeutic treatments involving lights and lasers, which can cause severe damage if used incorrectly and require a trained professional to administer, red light therapy can be used by virtually anyone.
 This has made it one of the most accessible - and affordable- therapeutic treatment options available today.

-Recent testing by the aptly-named Independent Testing Laboratories in Boulder, Colorado, has shown that Rouge Red Light Therapy devices are among the most powerful on the market.
-Rouge devices are also registered with the FDA as a Class II medical device indicated for the treatment of arthritis-related joint pain and stiffness, as well as for the relief of muscle spasms and minor muscle and joint aches.
+Recent testing by the Light Lab International in Allentown Pennsylvania has shown that Rouge Red Light Therapy devices are among the most powerful on the market.
+Rouge devices are also registered with the FDA as a low risk medical device indicated for the treatment of arthritis-related joint pain and stiffness, as well as for the relief of muscle spasms and minor muscle and joint aches.

 Ready to join the growing number of people enjoying the many benefits of red light therapy right in the comfort of their own home?
 Check out the Rouge family of red light therapy devices, and get started on the road to better health, the safe way, today!